androbaza/Xsight-heart-rate/logs/Johanna-logs.md

    * add charging slit
 ## Week 10
 * 1/2 h planning next steps: holes for the buttons, add slit to lid, increase thickness a little bit, decide for power bank
-* 1/2 h adding slit to main file
+* 1/2 h adding slit to main file, lid thickness now 4 mm
+* 1 h adding holes for the buttons (need to ask for the dimensions)